ItsORIEL/ItsORIEL/README.md

-just working on becoming a better full-stack developer. will post projects and more in here.
+working on becoming a better full-stack developer.